puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

     ...which can then be entered as the value of this setting.

-### Adding Amazon Web Services or OpenStack Credentials
+### Adding Amazon Web Services

-To connect to Amazon Web Services or your OpenStack server, you must put the following information in your `~/.fog` file:
+To connect to Amazon Web Services, you must put the following information in your `~/.fog` file:

 `:aws_access_key_id`
 : Your AWS Access Key ID.
 See below for how to find this.